11 Tips for Clean Eating During the Holidays

 There is a tendency within our culture to accompany gatherings with plenty of food and drink.
 But, it is possible to have a great time over the festive season without involving food or alcohol at all!

-Here are some great ideas for getting together with friends during the holidays without indulging in unhealthy treats:
+Here are some great ideas for getting together with friends or other types of social gatherings during the holidays without indulging in unhealthy treats:

 - Find an outdoor ice rink and skate under twinkling lights for an unforgettable Christmas memory.